DanielFaro/Shofeur/README.md

 In the project directory, you can run:

+In a terminal, navigate to /backend and

+### `node index.js` to connect to mongodb
+If you wish to make more fake data, simply uncomment the code in backend/index.js and rerun `node index.js`

+In a terminal, navigate to testapp/master folder

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.